 Consumables (cosmetics, food, etc.) cannot be consumed in Japan: they will be packaged with a seal that you must keep until your departure airport in Japan.
 Other products can be unpacked and used in Japan, but you must take them with you when you leave the country.

 At the airport, you’ll have to scan your passport at customs (via an automatic terminal), and you’ll get a confirmation message or potentially a message telling you that you have to go through the checkpoint (we didn’t have to go through the checkpoint).
-You should therefore carry your Tax Free purchases with you when you drop off your hold luggage, or indicate during check-in that you have Tax Free goods in your suitcase as long as you always have them to hand.
+You should therefore carry your Tax Free purchases with you after dropping off your hold luggage, or indicate during check-in that you have Tax Free goods in your suitcase before they send it away.

 In clothing stores, shoes are removed before entering the booth.
 If you’re identified as a woman, you’ll be given a cap to put over your head to get through the clothes without putting make-up on.